-Parliament receives too little information on tax revenues to security the government effectively.
+Parliament receives too little information on tax revenues to scrutinise the government effectively.
 Annual tax revenues (€301.6 billion according to the 2026 Budget Memorandum) are accounted for in several annual reports and without explanatory notes.
 This makes it difficult for parliament to gauge the results of tax measures.
 There is a risk that opportunities to make the tax system more efficient, effective and simpler will not be taken.
 In this audit, the Netherlands Court of Audit makes concrete recommendations to improve the provision of information.

 Revenue accounts spread across several reports and articles